 May I visit?
 Experience has shown that visits during a 6--day camp can detract from the child's experience and often will trigger missing home in other campers.
 We ask that parents and friends do not visit during camp.
-If a visit is necessary, please make arrangements through the office before arriving at camp.
+If you need to drop something off or pick up your camper, please make arrangements through the office before arriving at camp.
 Upon arrival, please remain in your vehicle until greeted and directed by a staff person.
 No visitors are allowed on camp property after 10:00pm, except in case of an emergency.

 When will I be contacted in a situation pertaining to my child?
 Counselors and Camp Directors are trained extensively on handling personal and medical situations with your children.
 However, in extreme cases of missing home, medical illness or injury, or other situations where a Director deems it necessary to contact a parent, you will be phoned by a Director.
 If you would like to call and check on your child, you may call the camp office during the hours of 9AM - 1PM at 662-234-2254 (ext.
-7) for an update.
-If there is an after-hours emergency, call the camp office and an emergency number will be given to you on the voice mail.
+7) or email info@camphopewell.com for an update.
+If there is an after-hours emergency, please call Lindsay at 662-580-4422.